 9. Repairs Skin

-Thanks to the anti-oxidative benefits of agarwood oil, it will make your skin glow.7 You’ll get protection from sun damage and free radicals, so skin cancer will be less likely.
+Thanks to the anti-oxidants in it, agarwood oil will make your skin glow.8 You’ll get protection from sun damage and free radicals; so skin cancer will be less likely.
 There will also be a lower risk for wrinkles, fine lines, and sun spots.

 If you’re lucky enough to have agarwood oil, use it wisely.
 This is a magical oil that’s worth every penny.
 For a more affordable option, buy an agarwood blend.
-A 5-milliliter bottle of a 10 percent dilution will run for about 50 bucks.
+A 5 ml bottle of a 10% dilution will cost just about 50 bucks.